jawws88/datasci-congressional-data/README.md

 * JavaScript
 * etc.

-## Project Description
-The Challenge framing is actually quite broad: the goal is to Create an application, website visualization, or other digital creation that helps analyze Congressional data.
-As we scope the project further, we will better pinpoint the exact problem we will tackle.
-For now, here are a list of topics that may be a good fit:

-1. How many bills affect SF and/or MB?
-2. Voting patterns - How has your Congressional representative voted over time?
-Do any factors correlate with a yes vote?
-Can we predict how she’ll vote on the next bill?
-How confident are we in the prediction?
-Can we establish a voting preference profile, eg trained on voter recommendations, and generate an alert when a prediction conflicts with our preference?
-3. Visualizing Gerrymandering - (i.e. can we show evidence of racial gerrymandering, or other illegal/unethical gerrymandering by socio-demographic splits)
-4. Campaign finance - visualizations of sources of funds over time.
-Is there a correlation between sources of funds and voting behavior?

-As we get more specific on which problem we are tackling we will also be able to get more specific about the data sources, questions, and hypotheses we are exploring.
-In addition, we will specify the output that we expect along with blockers and challenges we face.

 ## Needs of this project

 - **Project Leads** (From Code for San Francisco): We need project leads that are willing to be a point of contact for the CSUMB students and be an engaging partner in scoping out the problem.
 We are also considering a "Support Rotation", see proposed schedule below which would consist of a team of project leads from C4SF who will rotate each week on being the mentor.